 Mr. Monagan.
-What is your current policy as far as consultants is program to develop capability on a local level?
+What is your current policy as far as consultants is concerned?

 Mr. Mugleston.
 Unless we don't have the technical capability or if the project is too large in scope, we simply don't consider consulting firms.
 As a matter of fact, as regards most of the correspondence that I receive, and we receive bundles of correspondence from various consulting firms, my inclination is to deposit it in the trash can.